jsyang/microarmy/devlog.md

 # Dev log

     Dec 3, 2016
     Begun work on Microarmy once again, there are a lot of infrastructure pieces to be cleaned up.
+Hopefully, this will expose the underlying game logic in easily digestible (read: rewritable) pieces for maintainability and future-proofing.
 Firstly, the tech stack should now be settled.
 It will include:
       - Grunt (using the grunt directory as the task configs)
       - Browserify to handle all modules (since ES6 is not yet implemented across all platforms)
       - The code will be written in ES5 with no preprocessors.